 This program is intended for the funeral service professional.
 The two 3-hour sessions address: understanding the influences that are changing the industry every day and how to communicate more effectively in tense situations

-PIMS is pleased to offer these 2 and 4 hour seminars which include all program materials, lunch, and refreshments.
+PIMS is pleased to offer this 6-hour seminar which includes all program materials and refreshments.

 Seating for this program is limited to funeral service students, funeral service interns, licensed embalmers and licensed funeral directors.
 (PIMS students are welcomed to participate at no charge.
 Other funeral service students and interns will be admitted at a nominal $30 charge).

 A full refund will be issued if registration is cancelled by March 6, 2020.
 No refund will apply after that date.

 Dr. Berni Jordan is the President of the Spirit Group, a healthcare consulting company focusing on leadership and organizational development with special emphasis on communication skills.
 Dr. Jordan has over 35 years of leadership experience at the Corporate Director and Vice-President level within healthcare.
 She is a servant and transformational leader who believes that leadership is all about building and sustaining relationships with communication as the key to all success, both professional and personal.

 In addition to her Assistant and Associate Professor academic appointments, Berni has presented on the local, state, national and international level, inclusive of Africa, China and Russia/Ukraine/Georgia.
 Most recently, she was responsible for leadership and organizational development at the former West Penn Allegheny Health System; she was also a Nurse Leader and responsible for organizational development at Allegheny Health Network.